romgar/5minutes/content/articles/django-deep-collector.md

 Summary: Collecting related objects in Django
 Status: Draft

-I was working on an anonymisation feature for one of my project when I realised that I needed to update all objects that were related to my user.
+I was working on a download feature for one of my project: I needed to get all objects that were related to my user.
-How to get all these objects then ?
+How to get all these objects ?
+You can directly have a look at https://github.com/iwoca/django-deep-collector or first read this article :-)

 Django built-in `NestedCollector`
 ===